Skip to Main Content

 For your assignment you will need to find a relevant news/media article to use for your analysis.

-The library subscribes to a number of databases which provide acess to Australian and international news media articles.
+The Library subscribes to a number of databases which provide access to Australian and international news media articles.
 You can search using the following database:

 3. Select Search.

-You can also browse news media articles by by using the 'Suggested Topics' on the hompage of Newsbank.
+You can also browse news media articles by using the 'Suggested Topics' on the homepage of Newsbank.
 To do this:

 The first thing to do before finding your academic literature is to plan your search.
-To do this: evaluate your question or topic and identify the key concepts and task words.
+This requires evaluating your question or topic and identifying the key concepts and task words.

 For example:

-• Key concepts could include: Toxic leadership, motivation, workplace.
+• Key concepts you could include: toxic leadership, motivation, workplace.

-To cover the range of terminology used in the literature, you must also identify any synonyms or alternative concepts for each concept.
+To cover the range of terminology used in the literature, you must also identify any synonyms or alternative names for each concept, per the example below.

 Toxic leadership Motivation Workplace